7 Times Baking Soda & Hydrogen Peroxide Make a Stellar Cleaning Combination

 6. Remove stains.

 Baking soda and hydrogen peroxide make a great stain remover — especially on yellowed whites.
 Spread a paste of baking soda and hydrogen peroxide on stains, let it sit for half an hour, and launder as usual.
-Take care with darker colors, which could be damaged by hydrogen peroxide.
+(Make sure to take care with darker colors, which could be damaged by hydrogen peroxide. )

 7. Shine tubs and tiles.

-A paste of baking soda and hydrogen peroxide cuts through soap scum and hard water stains on tubs and tiles.
+A paste of hydrogen peroxide and baking soda cuts through soap scum and hard water stains on tubs and tiles.
 Mix a paste of two thirds baking soda to one third hydrogen peroxide, spread it over affected areas, let it sit for 30 minutes, and then rinse away.
-Follow with a mist of distilled white vinegar if necessary.

-Got any other uses to add?
+Got any other brilliant uses to add to the list?
 Leave them in the comments below!